SwiftThemes/EAA/readme.md

 ##Installation

-This section describes how to install the plugin and get it working.

-e.g.

-1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/eaa` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress
 1. Use the appearance->customize->Easy AdSense Ads & Scripts panel to add your ads and scripts.

 ## Frequently Asked Questions

-= Is it only for themes released by SwiftThemes.Com = No, You can use it with any theme and it works out of the box.
+**Is it only for themes released by SwiftThemes.Com?**
+No, You can use it with any theme and it works out of the box.

-= Can I add multiple ads in one location =
+**Can I add multiple ads in one location?**
 You can add as many ads as you please in any location.
 You can even mix scripts and html.

+**Can I use it on WordPress MU**
+Letting anyone execute javaScript on your domain is a security risk.
+If you trust your users and know what you are doing, then yes.

+**Is it safe for normal WordPress users**
+Yes, if you promise me that you won't ad random javascript from unknown sources.

 ## Changelog

-= 1.0 =
-* A change since the previous version.
-* Another change.

-= 0.5 =
-* List versions from most recent at top to oldest at bottom.
+**0.1**
+* First release, yayy!!